-Students Tested: Grades 11 & 12 Suggested When Tested: Times available throughout the year Type of Assessment: Ability/Norm-referenced Purpose: The SAT Reasoning Test is a three-hour and forty-five minute test that measures critical thinking and problem solving skills in critical reading, mathematics and writing.
+Students Tested: Grades 11 & 12 Suggested

+When Tested: Times available throughout the year

+Purpose: The SAT Reasoning Test is a three-hour and forty-five minute test that measures critical thinking and problem solving skills in critical reading, mathematics and writing.
 About two million students take it every year.
 Most students take the SAT at national administrations in the spring of their junior year and the fall of their senior year in high school.
 The most important factor for college admission is the high school transcript.
 SAT scores are intended to supplement the student's record.